sux21/Experimental_Evolution/README.md

 Work done on INFO server, node info114.

 # Questions to ask during the Monday meeting
-1. About Average Nucleotide Identity (ANI): how many samples?
-When the results are needed? softwares?
+1. About Average Nucleotide Identity (ANI): how many samples? when the results are needed? softwares?
+2. experimental evolution: why my multiQC results have more read duplicates?

 # Step 1 - Genome Assembly using SPAdes <br>